 But all I have left of her is this stack of pictures waiting to be copied, so I keep walking with my brothers toward the Electronics Department, concentrating very hard on the difficult task of putting one foot in front of the other.

 For the past six days, my brothers and I have been operating as one unit, three humans that have somehow melded into one.
-They are the only nuclear family I have left, and I feel shaky and distraught when they’re out of my sight.
-The brotherly tension between them seems to have taken a temporary hiatus for the past six days and we’ve completed all tasks together, in harmony, no matter how difficult or simple.
+They’re the only nuclear family I have left, and I feel shaky and distraught when they’re out of my sight.
+The brotherly tension between them seems to have taken a temporary hiatus for the past six days and we’ve been doing everything together, in harmony, no matter how difficult or simple.
 Divvying up flower arrangements and thank-you note duties, calling friends to tell them the news, taking walks in the frigid January air, going to Starbucks to get coffee, waking up in the middle of the night to look at pictures and listen to music because we can’t sleep: all together.
 There is no space between us right now, and I like that.

 We hand over the stack of copies to the cashier, another elderly woman who appears to be in her mid-seventies and looks decidedly less friendly than the greeter we met at the front of the store.
-Her skin is waxy and the corners of her mouth are turned downward into a frown, and her short, gray hair is sprayed stiffly into an old-school, beauty parlor style.
+Her skin is waxy and the corners of her mouth are turned downward into a frown, and her short, gray hair is sprayed stiffly into a grandmotherly style.

 The question confuses us.
 “We don’t need permission,” I tell her.
 It’s our mother’s photo.”

 “It looks like it was taken at a studio, which means you’ll need to get permission from either the studio or the photographer who took it.
 I can’t let you have it.”